 Delivery Format | PDF and Excel through Email (We can also provide the editable version of the report in PPT/Word format on special request) |

-The Australia pharmaceutical market was valued at USD 24.7 Billion in 2024.
+The pharmaceutical market in Australia was valued at USD 24.7 Billion in 2024.